sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  Static testing, is referred to thos evaluations that don't need the system to be running.
 Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused varialbles, mising pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)

+## The seven principles of testing

+over time, testing has learned important leasons, these concepts are the followings:

+**1- Testing shows presence of defects** testing, shows defects, but it cannot proof that there are not defects.
+Testing increases the asurance over the system, because when a bug is found and corrected, the chance that would be remaining bugs is less likely.
+So even in the case, that no defects can be found any further, that there is no proof that there aren't any.

+**2- Exhaustive testing is impossible**

+**3- Early testing**

+**4- Defect clustering**

+**5- Pesticide paradox**

+**6- Testing is context dependant**

+**7- Absence of errors falacy**